MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -LogPathForManagedFolders
-!!!
-Exchange Server 2010

-The LogPathForManagedFolders parameter specifies the path to the directory that stores the managed folder log files.
-The default value is \<Exchange installation path\>v14\\Logging\\Managed Folder Assistant.

-!!!
-Exchange Server 2013

-This parameter is used for coexistence with Exchange 2007 and Exchange 2010.
-Specifically, this parameter works with messaging records management (MRM) 1.0 (managed folders).
-This parameter doesn't work with MRM 2.0 (retention policies) that were introduced in Exchange 2010 Service Pack 1 (SP1).

-The LogPathForManagedFolders parameter specifies the location of the managed folder log files on the Mailbox server.
-The default value is %ExchangeInstallPath%Logging\\ Managed Folder Assistant.

-!!!
-Exchange Server 2016

 This parameter is used for coexistence with Exchange 2010.
 Specifically, this parameter works with messaging records management (MRM) 1.0 (managed folders).
 This parameter doesn't work with MRM 2.0 (retention policies) that were introduced in Exchange 2010 Service Pack 1 (SP1).

 The LogPathForManagedFolders parameter specifies the location of the managed folder log files on the Mailbox server.
 The default value is %ExchangeInstallPath%Logging\\ Managed Folder Assistant.

 ```yaml
 Type: LocalLongFullPath